2024–25 Lehigh Mountain Hawks women's basketball team

 The 2024–25 Lehigh Mountain Hawks women's basketball team represent Lehigh University during the 2024–25 NCAA Division I women's basketball season.
-The Mountain Hawks, who are led by third-year head coach Addie Micir, played their home games at Stabler Arena located in Bethlehem, Pennsylvania, as members of the Patriot League.
+The Mountain Hawks, who were led by third-year head coach Addie Micir, played their home games at Stabler Arena located in Bethlehem, Pennsylvania, as members of the Patriot League.

 Lehigh won the 2025 Patriot League women's basketball tournament, earning them an automatic bid to the 2025 NCAA Division I women's basketball tournament.

 Previous season

 The Mountain Hawks finished the 2023–24 season 17–13, 9–9 in Patriot League play, to finish in a four-way tie for fifth place.
 They were defeated by Loyola (MD) in the quarterfinals of the Patriot League tournament.

 Preseason

 On October 16, 2024, the Patriot League released their preseason coaches poll.
 Lehigh was picked to finish third in the Patriot League regular season.